 The JAC community came together for interactive and embodied art experiences, skill-sharing, and conversation.
-Participants learned, created, and connected, harnessing the liberatory power of the arts as we reimagine justice.
+Participants learned, created, and connected, harnessing the liberatory power of the arts to reimagine justice.

 Plenary 3: “Poverty Scholarship: Poor People-Led Theory, Art, Words, and Tears Across Mama Earth” with Lisa “Tiny” Gray-Garcia and POOR Magazine/Prensa POBRE.